 $2.3 Million Settlement

 DUI Driver Injury

 If you suffered an injury in a bicycle accident, you have come to the right place.
-At the Law Offices of Matthew D. Dubin our attorneys have years of experience handling claims resulting from bicycle accidents.
+At the Dubin Law Group our attorneys have years of experience handling claims resulting from bicycle accidents.
 Our clients love us because we understand what they are going through.
 We listen to their concerns and we always return their calls.
 We provide compassionate counsel throughout the claims and litigation process and we provide expert and aggressive representation against the insurance companies, which are often determined to blame you for causing the accident or to minimize your damages.

 Below are some frequently asked questions about bicycle accidents and legal claims resulting from these dangerous and all too common events.
 At the bottom of the page, you can request a free consultation to discuss your possible claim, as well as a free informational brochure.